Translate

 Art Beyond Borders

-Kngwarreye’s art was not confined to the cultural and geographical margins of her beginnings.
-Her work garnered significant international acclaim, featured in major exhibitions in Japan, Europe, and the United States.
-In 1997, a year after her passing, she represented Australia posthumously at the Venice Biennale, solidifying her position as a global artistic force.
+Kngwarreye’s art traveled widely, featured in major exhibitions across Japan, Europe, and the United States.
+In 1997, a year after her passing, she posthumously represented Australia at the Venice Biennale, affirming her place as a global artistic force.
+While rooted in Anmatyerre law and Country, her paintings speak universally to connection, interdependence, and the living energies of landscape.

 Emily Kame Kngwarreye — My Country